zuhrasofyan/vue-webgis/README.md

 # Getting started

+This is a vue-webgis trial and error for Bappeda Kota Banda Aceh webgis application.
+I intend to merge it with catalog into one integrated system.

 Before contributing please read the following:
 1. [RealWorld guidelines](https://github.com/gothinkster/realworld/tree/master/spec) for implementing a new framework,
 2. [RealWorld frontend instructions](https://github.com/gothinkster/realworld-starter-kit/blob/master/FRONTEND_INSTRUCTIONS.md)